NixOS/rfcs/rfcs/0140-simple-package-paths.md

 ## Shard distribution

-The shard structure nesting unit directories under their lowercased two-letter prefix [leads to a distribution](https://gist.github.com/infinisil/95c7013db62e9f23ab2bc92165a37221) into shards as follows:
+The sharded structure [leads to a distribution](https://gist.github.com/infinisil/95c7013db62e9f23ab2bc92165a37221) as follows:
 - There's 17305 total non-alias top-level attribute names in Nixpkgs revision [6948ef4deff7](https://github.com/nixos/nixpkgs/commit/6948ef4deff7a72ebe5242244bd3730e8542b925)
 - These are split into 726 shards
 - The top three shards are: